3 MIN READ

 Rover also has other opportunities for dog lovers to make money.

 You can sign up to offer dog boarding in your home or become a house sitter for clients when they’re away, or you can even offer drop-in visits.
-If you take part in these extra services, you get to set your own rates.
-You will keep 80% of your earnings while Rover gets the remainder.
+You also set your own rates if you take part in these extra services.

 Who Can Be A Dog Walker For Rover?